kshelton7821/4100-os/README.md

 # Operating Systems 4100 HW2

-boot.asm is provided by Dr. Rogers
+boot1.asm is provided by Dr. Rogers

 kernel.c: Contains structs, functions, and main driver for OS